BlackGoku36/Khichu/README.md

 - Check if code-gen for assignment statement/expression is good or not.
 - Add and check var decal. and assignment for other types.
 - Add back semantic analyzer.
+- Turn current VM to register base.
+- Add backend for WASM.
+- Find some way to collect as many as errors possible before quitting.
+- Allow 'var x = 5;', that is allow type inference.

 ## Compile and Run